You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 As coaches, we love powerful questions.
 So here are a few guiding questions you can use to define your target audience:

 Once you’ve created your target audience profile, you might notice some gaps in the information you have about your clients.
-In this case, you can do further research or run a survey to get more insights to refine your customer avatar even further.
+In this case, you can do further research through surveys and interviews to refine your avatar even further.

 There are four key elements of a well-structured life coaching package: